hassan-sd/tiktok-face-scraper/README.md

 1. Open a terminal or command prompt and navigate to the root directory of the project.
 2. Run the command `python hassan-tiktok.py` to launch the script.
-3. Enter the URL of the TikTok video you want to extract faces from.
+3. Select either a profile or URL download option then enter the URL or the username of the TikTok video/account you want to extract faces from.
 4. The script will download the video and extract the faces.
 The extracted faces will be saved in the `faces` directory.